 Immigration during the colonial period

 Transoceanic immigration originated in the sixteenth century by mercantile and strategic factors, leaving its mark in South American.
 The European powers, mainly Spain and Portugal, competed for access to sources of supply and materials and for the control of strategic locations.
 The shortage of labour was met through the slave trade or forced migration and millions of slaves from Africa came by boats to the northern territories of this region (mainly in Brazil, Colombia and Venezuela).
-After the abolition of slavery in the mid-nineteenth century, contractual work emerged, almost forced, which came mainly from India and the Republic of China, and whose greatest significance was felt in countries with coast on the North Pacific.
+After the abolition of slavery in the mid-nineteenth century, contractual work emerged, almost forced, which came mainly from India and the Republic of China.
 The consequences of these population movements in the colonial period are manifested in the existence of significant communities, such as the Afro-descendants.

 Overseas immigration between 1850 and 1950